AlexYkHao/AlexYkHao.github.io/_pages/about.md

 ## Ad-hoc
 - Co-organizer of [MBCT seminar series](https://neuroscience.stanford.edu/programs/community-building/seminar-series-wu-tsai-neuro/mind-brain-computation-and-technology-mbct-seminar-series) from 2022 to 2023.

-- [Litsurf](https://github.com/AlexYkHao/litsurf_backend)is a web app that finds the most relevant content from a list of content sources for a user based on their profiles.
+- Designed [Litsurf](https://github.com/AlexYkHao/litsurf_backend), a web app that finds the most relevant content from a list of content sources for a user based on their profiles, allowing researchers to discover relevant publications they might otherwise miss using traditional keyword searches.
+Feel free to use it in my github repository.